-On the other hand, I have an ebook called 300: How To Get 300 Loyal, Repeat Customers Buying Your Stuff.
-300 is not instantly usable.
-There’s work involved.
+On the other hand, I have an program called List Explosion.
+List Explosion is not instantly usable.
+There's work involved.
 You have to think and do worksheets and stuff.

-Therefore, the templates would make a good first offer (except for the price), but 300 would make a much better follow-up or upsell.
+Therefore, the templates would make a good first offer (except for the price), but List Explosion would make a much better follow-up or upsell-at-a-big-discount.